Hong Kong parliament votes for national anthem bill despite protests | DW | 04.06.2020

 During the debate, lawmakers Eddie Chu and Ray Chan rushed to the front of the chamber and splashed out a pungent fluid as guards attempted to control them.

-The disruption took place after pro-establishment lawmakers vetoed most amendments to the anthem bill proposed by democrats.
+The disruption took place after pro-establishment lawmakers vetoed most amendments to the bill proposed by democrats.

 Read more: The end of freedom of expression in Hong Kong